 1. Magnetic storage media:

 - Floppy Disk: A floppy disk is a flexible disk with a magnetic coating on it.
 It is packaged inside a protective plastic envelope.
-These are one of the oldest type of portable storage devices that could store up to 1.44 MB of data but now they are not used due to very less memory storage.
+These are one of the oldest types of portable storage devices that could store up to 1.44 MB of data but now they are not used due to very little memory storage.

 Hard disk drive components:

-Most of the basic types of hard drives contains a number of disk platters that are placed around a spindle which is placed inside a sealed chamber.
-The chamber also includes read/write head and motors.
+Most of the basic types of hard drives contain a number of disk platters that are placed around a spindle which is placed inside a sealed chamber.
+The chamber also includes read/write heads and motors.
 Data is stored on each of these disks in the arrangement of concentric circles called tracks which are divided further into sectors.
-Though internal Hard drives are not very portable and used internally in a computer system, external hard disks can be used as a substitute for portable storage.
-Hard disks can store data upto several terabytes.
+Though internal Hard drives are not very portable and are used internally in a computer system, external hard disks can be used as a substitute for portable storage.
+Hard disks can store data up to several terabytes.

 2. Optical storage media

 In optical storage, media information is stored and read using a laser beam.
 The data is stored as a spiral pattern of pits and ridges denoting binary 0 and binary 1.

 - Compact Disk: A Compact Disc drive(CDD) is a device that a computer uses to read data that is encoded digitally on a compact disc(CD).
 A CD drive can be installed inside a computer’s compartment, provided with an opening for easier disc tray access or it can be used by a peripheral device connected to one of the ports provided in the computer system.
 A compact disk or CD can store approximately 650 to 700 megabytes of data.
 A computer should possess a CD Drive to read the CDs.
 There are three types of CDs: